-The Youth Executive Committee is an organization that brings together leaders and innovators from the fields of Boy Scouting, Venturing, Exploring, Sea Scouting, and the Order of the Arrow to demonstrate the excellence of the youth within the Patriots’ Path Council.
+The Youth Executive Committee is an organization that brings together motivated young adults to demonstrate the excellence of the youth within the Patriots’ Path Council.
 This is accomplished by providing training, leadership development opportunities, and beneficial community outreach programs to those in and out of scouting.
 By working with peers, Youth Executive Committee members develop their problem solving, public speaking, and communication skills by using their knowledge to assist and empower youth to be the best leaders that they can be.

 Yours in Scouting,

 The program committee is responsible for planning and carrying out day/weekend trips for YEC members.
 For example a scuba diving weekend or a day trip to go caving.
 This committee was created to provide a fun experience for youth, who are expected to work hard in every other concentration, such as service and VEX.